-If the entity has operations/offices in/around ecologically sensitive areas (such as national parks, wildlife sanctuaries, biosphere reserves, wetlands, biodiversity hotspots, forests, coastal regulation zones etc.) where environmental approvals / clearances are required, please specify details in the following format:
+10. If the entity has operations/offices in/around ecologically sensitive areas (such as national parks, wildlife sanctuaries, biosphere reserves, wetlands, biodiversity hotspots, forests, coastal regulation zones etc.) where environmental approvals / clearances are required, please specify details in the following format:

-S. Location of Туре Whether the conditions of No operations /offices environmental approval/clearance are of being complied with?
-(Y/N) operations If no, the reasons thereof and corrective action taken, if any.
-1. Vishnugad Pipalkoti Vishnugad Pipalkoti HEP does not fall HEP, Pipalkoti with Constructio inside the ecologically sensitive areas but Dam site at Helong and is located within 10 KM radius of Power House site at MW) Kedarnath Wild Life Sanctuary, therefore Hat village, Chamoli necessary clearance has been obtained District and conditions complied.
+S. Location of operations /offices Type of Whether the conditions of environmental approval/clearance No. operations are being complied with?
+(Y/N) If no, the reasons thereof and corrective action taken, if any.
+1. Vishnugad Pipalkoti HEP, Pipalkoti with Dam site at Helong and Power Under Construction Vishnugad Pipalkoti HEP does not fall inside the ecologically sensitive areas but is located within 10 KM radius of Kedarnath House site at Hat village, Chamoli District HEP (444 MW) Wild Life Sanctuary, therefore necessary clearance has been obtained and conditions complied.